Promoting Standards of

 As with other schools that practice a particular academic form–International Baccalaureate, Accelerated Christian Education, Waldorf, or Montessori schools for example–another qualification is necessary.

-In the case of the ACCS, we use diploma authorization to help parents and colleges know that we have reviewed the school’s classical Christian program and classrooms and we found them to meet classical Christian standards.
-Once accredited, ACCS schools offer diplomas that are authorized to bear the seal “The ACCS authorizes this diploma under our standards for a Classical Christian course of study.”
+In the case of the ACCS, we use diploma recognition to help parents and colleges know that we have reviewed the school’s classical Christian program and classrooms and we found them to meet classical Christian standards.
+Once accredited, ACCS schools offer diplomas that are authorized to bear the seal “The ACCS recognizes this diploma under our standards for a Classical Christian course of study.”

-Teacher certification should verify the presence of demonstrable philosophical understanding and competent teaching skills in the one certified.
-ACCS Teacher Certification is established to enable teachers to attain the highest level of classical Christian instruction under the supervision of their school’s administrator, while providing a long-term independent record of that accomplishment with ACCS, as well as a certificate of achievement for each level of proficiency attained.
+Teacher certification verifies the presence of demonstrable philosophical understanding and competent teaching skills in the one certified.
+The ACCS Teacher Certification program enables teachers to attain the highest level of classical Christian instruction under the supervision of their school’s administrator, while providing a long-term independent record of that accomplishment with ACCS, as well as a certificate of achievement for each level of proficiency attained.

 Several years ago, David Goodwin, President of the ACCS, chronicled four “generations” of classical Christian schools in the article “A Short History of Classical Christian Education’s Recovery.”
 This brief history was later included in the forward of the popular book, “The Liberal Arts Tradition.”